 Core questions are included every year; over time these core questions will provide insight about trends and changes occurring in rural Nebraska.
 In addition, each year rural citizens and government officials form an advisory committee that identifies key issues or topics to include in the survey.
 Poll findings are distributed to member of the Nebraska Legislature, staff members of the state's congressional delegation, and other state and local leaders to facilitate their decision making.

-The 24th annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2019.
-This year's questionnaire asks rural Nebraskans about immigration and education as well as the core questions on well-being and community.
+The 2023 Nebraska Rural Poll was mailed to households outside the Lincoln and Omaha areas in April and May.
+The questionnaire asked rural Nebraskans about childcare, civil discourse, and the economy, as well as the core questions on well-being and community.